Tabletop Game / Dystopian Wars

 - Steampunk: Yes.

 - Tank Goodness: The smallest units available are light tanks.
-Infantry is either non-existent or abstracted away.
+Infantry is represented by small tokens only.

-- Infantry are present in the spinoff game Dystopian Legions.
+- Infantry are more prominent in the spinoff game Dystopian Legions.

 - Up to Eleven: Where to begin?
 How about the Saint Paul's Cathedral/White House on Tank Treads?
 Or the Giant Robotic Squids?
 Or even the Giant Steampunk Enemy Crab?